 As a company listed on the Alternative Investment Market of the London Stock Exchange, Maintel Holdings Plc is not required to comply with the UK Corporate Governance Code (“the Code”).
-However, the board of directors recognises the importance of, and is committed to, ensuring that proper standards of corporate governance operate throughout the Group.
+However, the board of directors recognises the importance of, and is committed to, ensuring that proper standards of corporate governance operate throughout the Group with reference to the main provisions of the Corporate Governance Code for Small and Mid.
+Size Quoted Companies published by the Quoted Companies Alliance.
 A description of the main governance policies and procedures adopted by the Group is set out below.

 The board includes three non-executives - John Booth, who is chairman, Nicholas Taylor and Annette Nabavi.